 When generating milling data for multiple output processes (such as for both sides of a solder pallet), the data may be output as a combined file or as two separate files.
 Use the Include… check box to specify whether one or two output files will be generated.

 Machine specific parameters

 Upon closing the dialog box, machine specific parameters are saved for re-use the next time a milling program is generated.
-These include: machine table width, depth and origin, axis swapping and inversion, z-axis inversion, feed rate, coolant, and time in seconds or milliseconds.
-The option for separate or combined output files is also saved.
+These include: machine table width, depth and origin, axis swapping and inversion, z-axis inversion, feed rate, spindle speed, coolant, and time in seconds or milliseconds.
+The option to include/exclude registration holes in the milling file is also saved.